Eshitamjn20/HEM-Housing-ML-Model/README.md

 ### Notebook: housing_price_regression_filtered_analysis.ipynb
 Steps:

-- Price vs Distance for 5-Room Houses
+- **Price vs Distance for 5-Room Houses**
 A scatter plot showing how housing prices vary with the distance from the CBD for properties that have 5 rooms.
 This is fitted with a polynomial regression line to capture the trend.
-- Price vs Distance for 3-Bathroom Houses
+- **Price vs Distance for 3-Bathroom Houses**
 Another scatter plot showing how housing prices vary with the distance from the CBD, but this time for properties with 3 bathrooms.
-- Price vs Distance with Number of Schools
+- **Price vs Distance with Number of Schools**
 A scatter plot showing how the number of nearby schools and the distance from the CBD affect housing prices.

 ### Output:

-- Scatter Plots with Regression Lines: Visualizes relationships between prices and key variables like rooms, bathrooms, and distance from CBD with nearby schools.
+- **Scatter Plots with Regression Lines**: Visualizes relationships between prices and key variables like rooms, bathrooms, and distance from CBD with nearby schools.
-- R-squared Value: This value helps to evaluate how well the regression line fits the data.
+- **R-squared Value**: This value helps to evaluate how well the regression line fits the data.
 <a name="feature-engineering-and-model-training"></a>

 ## Feature Engineering and Model Training